What does it involve?

 Another of the main indications of laser photocoagulation is treatment for retinal tears.
 Our objective is to generate scars that seal the edges of the retinal ruptures to prevent the liquid in the vitreal cavity from filtering down and detaching the retina.

-The increase in temperature is also useful in stimulating the formation of thromboses, which is particularly helpful in treating large aneurysms called macroaneurysms.
+The increase in temperature is also useful in stimulating the formation of thromboses.
+This is particularly helpful in treating large aneurysms called macroaneurysms.

-The destructive effect of the laser is especially useful for treating tumoral lesions that we might find on the retina, although it's true that there are other less aggressive treatments with good anatomical outcomes.
+The destructive effect of the laser is especially useful for treating tumoral lesions that we might find on the retina.
+However, it is true that there are other less aggressive treatments with good anatomical outcomes.

-Another indication of laser is treatment for premature retinopathy where the objective is the ablation of retina tissue without blood supply which could be responsible for the growth of neovessels causing, in advanced cases, the formation of retina detachments difficult to manage with surgery.
+Another indication of laser is treatment for premature retinopathy where the aim is the ablation of retina tissue without blood supply which could be responsible for the growth of neovessels causing, in advanced cases, the formation of retina detachments that are difficult to manage with surgery.

 How is it performed?